Budgeting for Construction 101

 Soft costs initially may be less obvious, but are equally important in factoring building costs.
 Soft costs to think about include legal, design, inspection, testing and management fees, as well as insurance, financing and interest costs, taxes, and even applicable permit fees, zoning costs, LEED Certifications.
 Some soft costs are directly impacted by the schedule.
 For instance, site trailer, portable toilet and dumpster rental, disposal fees, temporary utilities, and other general conditions costs.

-Our experienced crew at J. Sweet Construction has close to 20 years’ experience budgeting and completing construction projects big and small.
+Our experienced crew at J. Sweet Construction has more than 20 years’ experience budgeting and completing luxury home construction projects and remodels.
 Rely on us to keep you in the know with all the costs and legalities involved.